stevewhitmore/notes/linux/fedora.md

 ## DNF

+### Package install date

+The `dnf info <package-name>` command gives useful metadata about a package but doesn't include when it was installed on your system.
+Use `rpm -qi <package-name>` to see an installation date.

 ### Safe dnf update

 There's a risk with `dnf update` from a graphical terminal session..
 This almost always works fine, but in extremely rare cases it can destroy your operating system.
 This can happen when a process in the desktop environment crashes while the update is running.
 To safely run dnf update without worry, switch to a virtual terminal `Ctrl+Alt+F3` and run it there, where it doesn't stand any risk of being killed mid-operation.
 Use `Ctrl+Alt+F2` to return to your desktop.
 Other online updaters, like `apt-get`, are no different; this advice applies to any program that you can use to update your system.